 They are so easy to make and generates passive income unless you get it and traffic fluctuates.

-Couple of ads in between the content and couple of ads on the side bar is all that is required to earn few dollars every day from few thousands of pageviews.
+A couple of ads in between the content and couple of ads on the sidebar is all that is required to earn a few dollars every day from a few thousands of page views.

-Here are few reasons why I love making money niche sites that make money from ads:
+Here are a few reasons why I love making money niche sites that make money from ads:

 - No need to deal directly with advertisers

-- Need to place just few lines of code and you are done
+- Need to place just a few lines of code and you are done

 - Unlike affiliate revenue which fluctuates, revenue from ads remain consistent throughout the year